MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-color-blindness.md

 *  Yellow means medium donations have been received.
 *  Red means low donations have been received.

 But you can't expect all of your users to experience these colors as intended.
-By using the **Emulate vision deficiencies** feature of the **Rendering** tool, you can find out that this design is not good enough, because you can simulate how people with different vision would perceive your design.
+By using the **Emulate vision deficiencies** feature of the **Rendering** tool, you can find out that this design is not good enough, by simulating how people with different vision would perceive your design.

-**To check that a webpage is usable by people with color blindness:**
+**To check whether a webpage is usable by people with color blindness:**

 1. Open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser, and then select **F12** to open DevTools.